Preparing for Matriculation

 The Academic, Faculty and Student Ombudsperson & ADA Compliance Office will then coordinate with the necessary institutional staff and the individual to identify the essential functions of the job or the program of study and determine whether there is an effective, reasonable accommodation that will enable the employee, student, fellow, post-doc or resident to perform those essential functions (interactive process).

-The Academic, Faculty and Student Ombudsperson & ADA Compliance Office will follow-up on the individual’s status/progress on annual basis, or earlier as need arises.
+The Academic, Faculty and Student Ombudsperson & ADA Compliance Office will follow-up on the individual’s status/progress on an annual basis, or earlier as the need arises.

 Reasonable accommodations under the ADA and ADAAA is an ongoing process.
 At any point in time, the individual receiving the reasonable accommodation may request a reevaluation of their request from the Academic, Faculty and Student Ombudsperson & ADA Compliance Office.
 At that point, the interactive process will be implemented in order to deal with any new requests and/or revisions to the initial requests.

 All medical-related information shall be kept confidential and maintained separately from other personnel records.
 However, supervisors and managers may be advised of information necessary to make the determinations they are required to make in connection with a request for accommodation.
 First aid and safety personnel may be informed, when appropriate, if the disability might require emergency treatment or if any specific procedures are needed in case of fire or other evacuations.
 Government officials investigating compliance with the ADA and the ADAAA may also be provided with relevant information as requested.